-• To make the students aware about the environment and it's inter-disciplinary, to familiarize the concept of ecosystem and their importance, basic understanding of the ecosystem and its diversity.
+• To make the students aware about the environment and it's inter-disciplinary, to familiarize the concept of ecosystem and their importance, basics of the ecosystem and its diversity.

-- Overall understanding of the natural resources. - To bring the awareness among students about the importance of biodiversity and the need for its conservation.
+• Overall knowledge of the natural resources.

+• To bring the awareness among students about the importance of biodiversity and the need for its conservation.

-• To make the students understand the adverse effects of environmental pollution, its causes and measures to control it.
+• To make the students aware of the adverse effects of environmental pollution, its causes and measures to control it.

 • Acquaintance on various environmental challenges induced due to unplanned anthropogenic activities.
-Awareness on the social issues, environmental legislation and global treaties understanding the environmental policies and regulations.
+Awareness on the social issues, environmental legislation and global treaties and environmental policies and regulations.